vanpyrzericj/Alphon/Readme.md

 3. Clone the repository into the local development folder of your choice.
 4. Within the WebApp\WebApp folder, create a new folder (not tracked by Git) called 'Properties', and within that folder, copy the 'launchSettings.json' file from the 'SQLStuff' folder.
 5. Edit the 'launchSettings.json' file and look for the setting called "BUHCS" which will be found in two places.
 In both places, edit the connection string to match your SQL server and database credentials.
 Alternatively, if you are using Visual Studio on Windows, going to the Properties section of the project, and clicking on the "Debug" tab will also allow you to edit the environmental variable.
-6. To run the application (this is how to do it after making edits, too), simply enter `dotnet` on the command line, from within the 'WebApp\WebApp' folder.
+6. To run the application (this is how to do it after making edits, too), simply enter `dotnet run` on the command line, from within the 'WebApp\WebApp' folder.
 This will restore packages, build the project, and run it in your default browser.
+Lost?
+Run the command from within the folder that `WebApp.csproj` resides.
-7. You should see a printout of the port the web application is locally running on (by default, http://localhost:5000).
+7. You should see a printout of the port the web application is locally running on.
 Use CTRL+C to exit the application.
 8. Navigate to the printed URL to view the application, if the command line utility doesn't do so for you automatically.

 ### Deploying into Production